-Bike or run around Stanley Park
+1 | Bike or Run Around Stanley Park

-Two years ago when we visited we started at Capilano River RV Park in West Vancouver and rode through Stanley park, sea wall, and past museum all the way to Granville Island.
+When we visited in 2017, we started in West Vancouver and rode through Stanley park, along the sea wall, and past the museums all the way to Granville Island.
 This past trip we rode our bikes from Spanish Banks and rode along North Beach to Granville which is also a fun ride.

 Granville Island is like a combination of an outdoor mall and a farmers market.
 It’s huge and has some great places to shop and eat.
 We love getting Monkey Butter at Edible Canada, relaxing at a cafe and people watching, or grabbing a beer at Granville Island Brewing Co.

-Aphrodite’s Organic Cafe
+4 | Eat at Aphrodite’s Organic Cafe

+We fell in love with quiches when we visited France.
 If you are in the north beach area, stop by and pick up a pie or quiche at Aphrodite’s Organic Cafe.
 These were some of the most delcious pies we’ve ever had!

 Grab a bite at one of the many food trucks– our favorite is Tacofino taco truck.
 Get the Vancouver food truck app here.

 The Chief is a steep, gorgeous rock, reminiscent of Half Dome, that reigns over the Squamish Valley.
-I loved that you could see it from everywhere you are in Squamish and had trouble parting with it after the week we spent in Squamish staring at its gorgeous striations of color and specks of green forest.
+I loved that you could see it from everywhere you are in Squamish and had trouble parting with it after the week we spent staring at its gorgeous striations of color and specks of green forest.

 Start at the campground and follow the signs taking you up the many hundreds of steps and along the path that leads you to third peak (the least impressive of the three).

 From here follow the signs towards second peak.
-You may feel like you lose the path when it gets to the rocks but don’t worry, there are little red and orange diamond signs posted on the trees every 50-100 feet and hiking on sticky granite domes is just part of the fun.
+You may feel like you lose the path when it gets to the rocks but don’t worry, there are little red and orange diamond signs posted on the trees every 50-100 feet, and hiking on sticky granite domes is just part of the fun.

 Second peak was by far the best so take your time here to refuel while you take in the gorgeous views.